OpenEvalProject/evals/manuscripts/elife-49669/v2/manuscript.md

 **Figure 7.:** Panels from left to right illustrate the results obtained for area LO, the olfactory bulb (OB), primary motor cortex (M1) and the medial orbital area (MO).
 In each panel, the x-axis represents the infection size (i.e., a proxy for the level of inactivation under optical stimulation).
 The y-axis represents the choice deficit, with higher values corresponding to more severe impairments.
 Each data point represents one animal.
 Only for area LO did infection size and choice deficit correlate in the predicted direction.
 For OB and M1 there was no correlation.
 For MO, the correlation was in the opposite direction.

 Another concern was whether choice deficits illustrated in Figure 5 reflected some motor impairment, perhaps due to inactivation of area M1.
 The regression analysis described above argued against this hypothesis.
 For additional scrutiny, we examined the licking activity of the same PV-Cre mice.
 In a nutshell, we found that optical stimulation affected licking in a modest, but statistically significant way.
 Most importantly, optically induced choice deficits were not correlated with this effect on licking.
 Figure 8 illustrates our results.
 Figure 8a depicts the licking activity recorded in a representative session.
 The licking frequency increased during odor presentation and peaked shortly after the go signal.
 Considering the time window 1.5–4.5 s after the trial start, under normal conditions (stim OFF), the animal made an average of 12.9 licks/trial.
 Under optical stimulation (stim ON), licking decreased to an average of 11.0 licks/trial.
-To quantify this effect, we defined the lick stimulation index (LSI):LSI=2∗(nlicksstimON−nlicksstimOFF)/(nlicksstimON+nlicksstimOFF)where nlicks indicate the average number of licks per trial.
+To quantify this effect, we defined the lick stimulation index (LSI):

+$$
+LSI=2^{∗}(nlicks_{stimON}−nlicks_{stimOFF})/(nlicks_{stimON}+nlicks_{stimOFF})
+$$

+where nlicks indicate the average number of licks per trial.
 LSI < 0 indicated that the manipulation reduced licking, and for the session in Figure 8a we obtained LSI = –0.15.
 An analysis across sessions confirmed that optical stimulation affected licking.
 Specifically, in four animals we consistently measured LSI < 0 (all p<0.03, t test; Figure 8b); in one animal, our measures were statistically indistinguishable from LSI = 0 (p=0.43, t test).
 On average across sessions and mice, we measured mean(LSI)=–0.08.
 In contrast, for each of the three control mice, our measures were statistically indistinguishable from LSI = 0 (all p>0.25, t test); averaging across sessions and mice, we obtained mean(LSI)=–0.01.

 ![Figure 8.](https://cdn.elifesciences.org/articles/49669/elife-49669-fig8-v2.jpg)